-SustainAbility in Brief: When Julia Hailes and I co-founded SustainAbility in 1987, with initial help from Tom Burke, we literally spent years spelling the name to people--who had never heard the word before.
-At some level, then, we could declare victory in 2012, the year SustainAbility celebrates its 25th anniversary, since the word seems to be virtually ubiquitous, but my sense is that the game is only just now beginning.
-A SustainAbility-eye view of SustainAbility's history to date can be found here.
+When Julia Hailes and I co-founded SustainAbility in 1987, with early help from Tom Burke, we literally spent years spelling the name to people–who had never heard the word before.
+At some level, then, we could have declared victory in 2012, the year SustainAbility celebrated its 25th anniversary, since the word seems to be virtually ubiquitous.
+But my sense is that the game is only just beginning.